knative-extensions/eventing-kafka/pkg/common/prometheus/README.md

 This code will provides the ability to start/stop a native Golang HTTP Server backed by the default [Prometheus](https://github.com/prometheus/client_golang) handler.
 The desired HTTP Port & Path are specified upon server creation.
-This should allow the various Knative-Kafka "components" to quickly add this capability in a consistent manner without code duplication.
+This should allow the various Eventing-Kafka "components" to quickly add this capability in a consistent manner without code duplication.

 This code only serves to expose the default Prometheus metrics on a specified port/path.
 The creation